 I work at an AL facility but we also have quite a few in wheel chairs but you might be able to find some one like we did that will donate time and the materials to make crates.
 They will lift the pots off the ground, so the can get to them more easily it would lift the plants up enough that they would be able to reach without bending over in the chair.

 My mother has Alzheimer's and has been blind for about a year.
 She is bored to tears - literally - and lonely at the nursing home during the day by herself.
 She can no longer crochet.
 I tried coloring.
-No good.
-She is advanced, but not so much that she would agree to a baby doll.
-I'm trying to find something she can do, by herself during the day until I get there after work to visit.
-Thank you.

 I am sure some of ThriftyFun's members will have good suggestions to offer.
 In the meantime, may I say, 'Your Mother is a very beautiful lady'.

 Oh!
 I just thought of something.
 A blind woman taught me how to knit.
 She knitted pot holders for a good portion of the day.
 Maybe you Mother could try that.
 It would keep her hands busy til something more interesting was found.
 Good luck.

 She used to crochet and knit, but can no longer do it.
 I don't think she could do the pot holders either since her "memory muscle" seems to be gone as well.
 Otherwise, it'd be an awesome idea.
 Thank you for your response and I look forward to others, as well.